saumyasingh9/Saumya-Singh-Blogs/cmfv07xlz000502l5estf0ya0.md

 ---

-Would you like me to also **add a “Future Trends” section** (like Docker’s shift toward Podman/containerd, and Kubernetes evolving with serverless and GitOps) so your article feels more up-to-date and forward-looking?

 ### Final Thoughts

 If you’re just starting out, **learn Docker first** to understand how containers work.
 Once you’re comfortable, dive into **Kubernetes** to explore scaling, orchestration, and automation in production environments.
 Together, they form the backbone of modern cloud-native development.